zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 :kconfig:option:`CONFIG_LOG_PRINTK`: Redirect printk calls to the logging.

-:kconfig:option:`CONFIG_LOG_PRINTK_MAX_STRING_LENGTH`: Maximal string length that can be processed by printk.
-Longer strings are trimmed.

 :kconfig:option:`CONFIG_LOG_PROCESS_TRIGGER_THRESHOLD`: When number of buffered log messages reaches the threshold dedicated thread (see :c:func:`log_thread_set`) is waken up.
 If :kconfig:option:`CONFIG_LOG_PROCESS_THREAD` is enabled then this